decred/dcrdocs/docs/advanced/inflation.md

 > The last block reward will be created in September 2120.
 The upper limit on the total supply of Decred is 20,999,999.99800912 coins[^2].

+The hard cap with no “tail emissions” beyond the scheduled ~21M is designed to provide certainty in the monetary policy and prevent existing holders from being diluted by future manipulation of the monetary supply.

 The following chart shows an estimate of the coin supply growth over time.

 ![Decred supply chart](/img/decred_supply.png)